etalab-ia/ocr-xtract/README.md

    - name your project
    - import the json file generated in step 2.
    - select object detection with Bounding Boxes in Labeling Setup
-   - Input the label you want to have for the annotation.
+   - define the labels corresponding to the categories you want to extract

-5. Once the annotation is complete, you can export the annotation in json
+5. Once the annotation is complete, you can export the annotation in the json format
 6. Convert the annotation from json to csv with `script_get_csv_from_annotation_json.py`
 7. Use this file to train a new model with ``train_cni_pipeline.py``